elixir-wallaby/web_driver_client/README.md

 ```

 ### Design considerations
-* Should be a thin, well-documented API client that calls the WebDriver rest APIs.
+* Should be a thin, well-documented API client that calls the WebDriver REST APIs.
 * Should provide a main API that abstracts away the differences between the JWP and W3C
   protocols.
 * (Future) Should provide protocol-specific APIs as an escape-hatch to access functionality